Ramaphosa Outlines South Africa’s Priorities During its G20 Presidency at Davos 2025

 Critical Minerals

-South Africa is of the belief that Local Value Addition (#LVA) of #CriticalMinerals at source is the way to go.
-South Africa will leverage the G20 platform to promote Green Industrialization and is the next frontier for manufacturing so that more benefits stay on the continent.
+South Africa is of the belief that Local Value Addition (#LVA) of Critical Minerals at source is the right way to go.
+In order for more benefits to stay on the continent, South Africa will leverage the G20 platform to promote Green Industrialization, as Africa is the next frontier for global manufacturing.

-Critical Minerals are key to the #EnergyTransition and the #DecarbonizationDrive.
-So far, most of the benefits are flowing out of the continent much to the chagrin of Africans.
-Therefore, South Africa will foster local beneficiation and champion the reinforcement of Regional Value Chains (RVC) around Electric Vehicles (#EV) and Energy Storage Systems (#ESS) manufacturing.
+#CriticalMinerals are key to the #EnergyTransition and the #Decarbonization drive.
+As a country with a long history in auto making, South Africa will foster local beneficiation and champion the reinforcement of Regional Value Chains (#RVC) around Electric Vehicles (#EV) and Energy Storage Systems (#ESS).

 AI and Digital Innovation